giterio/gitery/README.md

 ## Deploy

 ### Prerequisites
-1. A Linux machine with root privileges
+1. An account of Linux machine with sudo privileges
-2. SSH access to the remote machine
+2. Authorited SSH access to the remote machine
 3. Docker installed on remote machine
 4. Docker Compose installed on remote machine